Skip to main content

 What it helps with: Community First Choice, also called CFC, can provide personal attendant care and other supports through Medicaid.
 It may help people who need an institutional level of care stay in the community.

-Where to apply: You can apply online through Connecticut’s CFC page or call 2-1-1 on weekdays between 8:30 a.m. and 5:00 p.m. and choose option 3.
+Where to apply: Apply online through the state CFC page or call 2-1-1 on weekdays between 8:30 a.m. and 5:00 p.m. and choose option 3.

-Reality check: Self-directed care means you may have employer-like tasks, such as finding, training, and supervising workers.
-Ask how payroll, backup care, and worker hours will work before services start.
+Reality check: Self-directed care can include employer-like tasks, such as finding, training, and supervising workers.
+Ask how payroll, backup care, and worker hours will work.

 Money Follows the Person